 When I first left my full-time job to work for myself, several of my friends asked me if I was sleeping in every morning.

-From the start I’ve always tried to keep a schedule with typical working hours.
-But one of the major benefits of working form home and being self employed has been the flexible schedule.
+From the start, I’ve always tried to keep a schedule with typical working hours.
+But one of the major benefits of working from home and being self-employed has been the flexible schedule.

 I still work more than 40 hours per week, but when I need flexibility in my schedule it’s there.